-It can be used on engine parts like the valve covers, headers, starters, various brackets and the blocks.
+The paint can be used on engine parts like the valve covers, headers, starters, various brackets and the blocks.
 It will dry to the touch in as little as thirty minutes.
-You should allow it to dry overnight before you apply another coat.
+Allow it to dry overnight before you apply a second coat.

 This is a highly durable paint that adheres strongly to metal surfaces.
 It can also withstand high humidity levels, high heat, and exposure to moisture.

 This paint is excellent in providing the ultimate coverage.
 This one can of paint will cover a twenty four square foot area.
 It has an ultra-flat finish so it easily hides any imperfection on the material it is applied to.

 This paint can be used on wood, metal, aluminum, plastic, and more.
 It is capable of withstanding moisture, heat, humidity, and anything Mother Nature has in store.
 It can also be used on interior projects.